swcarpentry/good-enough-practices-in-scientific-computing/index.md

     particularly by managing the process of merging independent changes made by different people, and distributing those changes back to everyone in a controlled, traceable way.

-The "by hand" approach has three steps.
+Our first suggested approach,
+in which everything is done by hand, has three parts.
 First,
 store each project in a folder that is mirrored off the researcher's working machine by a system such as Dropbox,